VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

   will fail because `add()` is defined **after** main.
 To fix this, you're supposed to add `int add(int a, int b);` to a different file, called a header file, and then use `#include whatever.h` at the top of the `whatever.c` file.
 This is really annoying, and requires the programmer to change things in two places if the definition of a function ever changes.

 * The default types are bad.
 You've seen me use `int`, `int8_t`, `uint8_t`, `char`, etc. so far.
 These are types.
 C's pretty much suck.
-The basic `int` may varry in how big of numbers it can handle depending on the platform. `int8_t` is always 8-bits, but it requires you `#include <stdint.h>`.
+The basic `int` may vary in how big of numbers it can handle, depending on the platform. `int8_t` is always 8-bits, but it requires you `#include <stdint.h>`.
 On top of this, there's no string type, you only get arrays of characters.
 This is really annoying to work with.

 * `a = b = c = d = e;` is valid code, for some fucking reason.

 ...
 I could keep going, and list some much more technical problems there's absolutely no chance you'd understand yet.
 But my point is this: **C is hard**, and you will get frustrated because of small errors that are hard to figure out what *exactly* you did wrong.
 Missing a single semicolon on the end of a line will cost you a few hours of your life at some point.
 This struggle will make you a better programmer, but you will definitely hate it.

-C has also been the dominant programming lanuguage for low level programming for 50 years.
+C has also been the dominant programming language for low level programming for 50 years.
 That's one hell of a legacy, and only now in the last few years is something *finally* starting to compete: Rust.
-Rust, as a language, is still really hard to write in - espically for begineers with no prior knowledge - but it at least doesn't let you make the crazy fuckups C does.
+Rust, as a language, is still really hard to write in - especially for beginners with no prior knowledge - but it at least doesn't let you make the crazy fuckups C does.
 I'll go into why you'd ever want to use either later, but for now, just trust me, no matter how bad is sucks, you have to learn C.

 {{< details "Chapter 10.ψ? ">}}

-ψ is a fun number a bit bigger than π. 🤷
+ψ is a fun number, a bit bigger than π. 🤷

 {{< quote "[Reciprocal Fibonacci Constant, Wikipedia](https://en.wikipedia.org/w/index.php?title=Reciprocal_Fibonacci_constant)" >}}